bluelibs/bluelibs/packages/password-bundle/DOCUMENTATION.md

 const isValid = await passwordService.isPasswordValid(userId, "PASSWORD");
 ```

-Note that password validation will also register invalid attempts, and depending on how you have configured the bundle it can temporary suspend the user.
+Note that password validation will also register invalid attempts, and depending on how you have configured the bundle it can temporarily suspend the user.

-If you want to bypass this functionality you can pass as the 3rd argument:
+If you want to bypass this functionality you can pass a 3rd argument:

 ```typescript
 passwordService.isPasswordValid(userId, "PASSWORD", {